If you’re reading this, you’re probably curious about Uber statistics.

 After expenses, Uber statistics show that Uber drivers reported earning $13.47 per hour, which means that on average, drivers report that their car is costing them over $6 per hour to operate.

 Drivers who reported equal driving for both Uber and Lyft were at $18.15 per hour, which could signal that only driving for Lyft may not be such a good idea anymore.

 53% of Uber drivers say that the company needs to do more for driver safety and 54% of Lyft drivers saying the same thing.
 So it’s no wonder that 22% of drivers reported carrying some type of weapon while driving, even if it’s against Uber and Lyft policies to do so.

 Despite there being numerous rideshare insurance options, nearly 40% of drivers still don’t have rideshare insurance.

 54.9% of drivers reported they do have rideshare insurance while 39.3% said they do not.

-The majority of drivers at 31.67% hold a bachelor’s degree.
-The next largest percentage at 26.5% have some college credit but no degree.
+The majority of drivers at 42% have a high school diploma.
+The next largest percentage is 40% of drivers have a bachelor’s degree.

 Fun Uber Facts